fsobolev/BitPlanner/README.md

 I only made this fork to add a CSV export with all materials, and not just with the base materials.

-All that's needed is to edit CraftPage.cs slightly.
+I edited CraftPage.cs slightly.
-Add the code on line 67 and the code on line 136 to 189 in the CraftPage.cs.
+I added the code on line 67 and the code on line 136 to 189 in the CraftPage.cs.

 ### [Download](https://github.com/Darokebi/BitPlanner/releases/latest)